 Through coaching, family constellations and retreats in nature.

-I'm a qualified Co-Active Coach (CTI), a systemic and somatic practitioner & facilitator focussing on family constellations as well as team and organisational systems (Coaching Constellations Ltd), and Career Coach (Firework Ltd. & Careershifters Ltd.).
-I am continuously working with inspirational master coaches and teachers, attending training to deepen my learning and wisdom in the art of transpersonal coaching.
-My coaching style is intuitive and can morph from deep enquiry to embodied work, depending on the topic or issue brought to the session.
+I'm a coach, systemic and somatic practitioner & facilitator focussing on family systems as well as team and organisational systems.
+My coaching style is intuitive & can morph from deep enquiry to soulful guidance to embodied work, depending on the topic brought to the session.
+I am continuously working with inspirational master coaches & teachers, attending training to deepen my learning and wisdom in the art of transpersonal coaching.

 I hope you enjoyed getting to know me a little, I'd also love to hear your story.
 Send a message to email@example.com and share your story with me and let me know how can I support you.